-^{}A BCR above 1.0 represents the anticipated benefits being greater than the anticipated costs
+A BCR above 1.0 represents the anticipated benefits being greater than the anticipated costs

-Tables 16-18a and 16-18b present results of a sensitivity analysis using two-percent and five-percent discount rates in addition to the WebTAG discount schedule (three-and-a-half-percent for 30 years and three-percent after that) to account for uncertainty in stakeholders' perception of future benefits and costs.
-A lower discount rate would be used if people highly value how their future selves and future generations are impacted by the project.
-A lower discount rate would be used if people prioritize current conditions.
-It is important to use consistent discount rates when comparing choices that could have trade-offs such as in the use of government funds.
+Tables 16-18a and 16-18b present results of a sensitivity analysis using 2% and 5% discount rates in addition to the WebTAG discount schedule (3.5% for 30 years and 3% after that) to account for uncertainty in stakeholders' perception of future benefits and costs.
+A lower discount rate would

-Under the low growth scenario, NPVs are positive using the 2% and WebTAG schedule, and BCRs are greater than one.
-The five percent discount rate produces a negative NPV and a BCR just under one.
+Excellent Fit NPVs are positive using the 2% and WebTAG discount rates under the low growth scenario, and BCRs are greater than one.
+The 5% discount rate produces a negative Excellent Fit NPV and a BCR just under one.